polystruct/creative/docs/residential/building/structural.md

 +---+---+---+
 ```

+## Cell sizes

+Next I want to assign the size of each unit.
+This takes into account the total
+size.
+To calculate the size of a unit, I start with a minimum size of 2.

+Say the building size is 9, and there are 2 units to consider.
+That means that
+already 4 blocks are 'reserved', and I have to assign 5 more blocks across the
+two units.
+While you could create lists of all possible distributions, I tend
+to distribute according to the `1d12` die.
+This allows me to use the ratio of
+the resulting numbers.

+For two units, I throw `2d12`, for three units `3d12`, etc. The resulting values
+give me an indication on how to distribute the remaining work.
+Let's see a few
+examples:

+- A building size of 5 with two units.
+Four blocks are already assigned. `2d12`
+  gives 10 and 2, so the first unit gets the available block.
+The end result is
+  `{3,2}`.
+- A building size of 9 with 4 units.
+Eight blocks are already assigned. `4d12`
+  gives 9, 1, 7, 7, so the first unit gets the available block.
+The end result
+  is `{3,2,2,2}`.
+- A building size of 9 with 2 units.
+Four blocks are already assigned. `2d12`
+  gives 5 and 9.
+So I distribute 2 and 3 (which is roughly the ratio of 5 and
+  9) to give an end result of `{4, 5}`.
+- A building size of 8 with 2 units.
+Four blocks are already assigned. `2d12`
+  gives 2 and 8, so I distribute 1 and 3 to get `{3, 5}`.

 ## Cell builds

 Next, for each cell in the grid, I throw the dice to see if that cell will